Severance Agreement Template, Free Download 2026

 When Do You Need a Severance Agreement?

 Your company is terminating an employee and wants to offer a severance package in exchange for a release of legal claims.
-A severance agreement template provides the structured framework for documenting the separation terms, including severance pay, benefits continuation, and the general release of claims that protects the employer from future lawsuits.
+A severance package template provides the structured framework for documenting the separation terms, including severance pay, benefits continuation, and the general release of claims that protects the employer from future lawsuits.
 This document is essential whenever the departing employee might have potential claims for discrimination, wrongful termination, or wage violations.

 You are an employee who has been presented with a severance offer and want to understand every provision before signing away your legal rights.
 Reviewing a severance agreement template helps you identify which sections are standard, which terms are negotiable, and what rights you are waiving.
-Compare the offered agreement against a standard template to spot unusual or overly restrictive clauses such as broad non-compete provisions that could limit your future employment.
+Compare the offered agreement against a standard template to spot unusual or overly restrictive clauses such as broad non-compete template provisions that could limit your future employment.

 Your organization is conducting a reduction in force (RIF) or group layoff and must provide severance agreements that comply with the Older Workers Benefit Protection Act (OWBPA).
 Group layoff severance agreements have additional disclosure requirements beyond individual separations, including providing affected employees with a list of job titles and ages of those selected and not selected for the layoff.
 The template includes the required OWBPA group disclosure exhibit.